 Foreign dividends that do not qualify for the above exemptions are subject to a maximum effective tax rate of 20%.
 The exemption for these dividends is calculated as follows:

-- Individuals, deceased or insolvent estates, trusts: 25/45 x dividend: - Companies: year ends up to 30 March 2023: 8/28 x dividend: - Companies: years ending from 31 March 2023: 7/27 x dividend.
+- Individuals, deceased or insolvent estates, trusts: 25/45 x dividend; - Companies: 7/27 x dividend.